Modular functoriality in the Local Langlands Correspondence: Notation

 \subsection{Sheaves}

-We will use $\Lambda$ to denote a coefficient ring finite over $\OO$.
+We will use $\Lambda$ to denote a coefficient ring which is finite over $\OO$.
 In particular, $\Lambda$ is $\ell$-adically complete.
 The six-functor formalism for such sheaves is developed in \cite{Sch17} (the adic case is in \S 27 of \emph{loc. cit.}).

 \begin{defn} We say that a map $f \co Y \rightarrow Y'$ of small v-stacks on $\Perf$ is \emph{shriekable} if it is compactifiable, representable in locally spatial diamonds, and has locally finite $\dimg$.
 This is exactly the hypothesis in \cite[\S 1]{Sch17} for $Rf_! \co D_{\et}(Y; \Lambda) \rightarrow D_{\et}(Y'; \Lambda)$ to exist, and under the same assumptions its right adjoint $Rf^! \co D_{\et}(Y'; \Lambda) \rightarrow D_{\et}(Y; \Lambda) $ exists. \end{defn}